amlModeling/caex-workbench/README.md

 ### AutomationML Modeling Rules

 The AutomationML modeling rules for CAEX 3.0 are implemented by the [EVL](https://www.eclipse.org/epsilon/doc/evl/) script located in the project [*caex.caex30.aml.validation*](https://github.com/amlModeling/caex-workbench/tree/master/plugins/aml/caex.caex30.aml.validation).
 To validate these modeling rules on your CAEX 3.0 model, copy and adapt the provided sample launch configuration *CAEX30_AMLRules*.
 For this, right-click on *CAEX30_AMLRules* and select *Run As* > *Run configurations...*.
-Click on the second item in the menu bar, which will duplicate the launch configuration.
+Click on the second item in the menu bar, which will copy the launch configuration.
 Give an appropriate name and switch to the *Models* tab.
 Select the entry *caex30* and hit the *Edit...* button.
 Select your model using the *Browse Workspace...* button located next to the *Model file* field.
 Confirm your changes by hitting *OK*.
 Now hit the *Run* button to validate the modeling rules.
 In the *Validation* view, you will see the evaluation result, in particular, all violations of AML modeling rules.

 ### CAEX 2.15 to 3.0 Migration

-TODO
+The CAEX 2.15 to 3.0 Migrator comprises two components: One Checker Component that checks whether a CAEX 2.15 model can be migrated to CAEX 3.0 and one Transformation Component that migrates CAEX 2.15 models to CAEX 3.0.
+Both components are implemented in the project [*caex.caex215.migration.caex30*](https://github.com/amlModeling/caex-workbench/tree/master/plugins/caex215/caex.caex215.migration.caex30).

+The Checker Component is implemented by the [EVL](https://www.eclipse.org/epsilon/doc/evl/) script [*caexMigrationChecker*](plugins/caex215/caex.caex215.migration.caex30/checkers/caexMigrationChecker.evl).
+It identifies elements in CAEX 2.15 models that need to be adapted in order to migrate to CAEX 3.0.
+For instance, it checks whether all *InternalLink* elements have both partner sides set.
+If an *InternalLink* element does not have both partner sides set, this first has to be fixed manually in order to achieve a fully automated migration to CAEX 3.0.
+This is because CAEX 3.0 requires that both partner sides are set.

+To run the Checker on your CAEX 2.15 model, copy and adapt the provided sample launch configuration [*caexMigration-PPU_TestCase*](plugins/caex215/caex.caex215.migration.caex30/launcher/caexMigrationChecker-PPU_TestCase.launch) following the same steps as explained for validating [AutomationML Modeling Rules](#automationml-modeling-rules).

+The Transformation Component is implemented by the [ATL](https://eclipse.org/atl/) transformation [*caexMigration*](plugins/caex215/caex.caex215.migration.caex30/transformation/caexMigration.atl).
+To execute this migration transformation on your CAEX 2.15 model, copy and adapt the provided sample launch configuration [*caexMigration-PPU_TestCase*](plugins/caex215/caex.caex215.migration.caex30/launcher/caexMigration-PPU_TestCase.launch).
+For this, right-click on *caexMigration-PPU_TestCase* and select *Run As* > *Run configurations...*.
+Select *caexMigration-PPU_TestCase* and click on the second item in the menu bar, which will copy the launch configuration.
+Give an appropriate name and select your CAEX 2.15 model as *Input Model*.
+Select an appropriate location for your migrated CAEX 3.0 model as *Output Model*.
+Now hit the *Run* button to run the migration transformation.
+The migrated CAEX 3.0 model will be created at the specified *Output Model* location.